 • We are not sharing food, drinks, utensils, etc.

-• Handwashing posters have been placed at various locations in at the facility to remind staff and guests of this simple yet important activity.
+• Handwashing posters have been placed at various locations in the facility to remind staff and guests of this simple yet important activity.

-• All staff must to stay home if they feel they have been exposed to the virus or if they are showing any signs of sickness.
+• All staff must stay home if they feel they have been exposed to the virus or if they are showing any signs of sickness.

 We understand that yachting is inherently a form of self-isolation and thus we remain open to yachting guests who wish to berth with us.
-As the status of international travel and international borders is a highly dynamic situation, we advise you to check the government websites before traveling internationally.
+As the status of international travel and international borders is a highly dynamic situation, we advise you to check the government websites before travelling internationally.
 The Victoria International Marina is a private marina and is not open to the public.
 It is a standard practice that all visitors to the marina are required to register at the offices before being provided access to the docks.
 As an added precaution, we will be screening all access to the docks, allowing only essential service providers and approved guests of the yacht, which will be escorted directly to the yacht by marina staff.

 Social Distancing and Gatherings